yuntaowu2000/CPEN321-Quizzical/README.md

     -   After the user finishes a quiz, they will be shown how they did in the quiz.
     -   The quiz result (including score and wrong question numbers) will be uploaded to the server.
     -   UI and logic set up for teacher creating quiz finished
+    -   the wrong question ids will be sent to the server, and the students can view the questions they got wrong

 -   Complex logic
     -   A user is ranked by his/her overall EXP in a semester